okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-your-own-saml-csr/main/index.md

 layout: Guides
 ---

-This guide explains how to do the following:
+This guide explains how to complete the following steps:

 * Upload your Security Assertion Markup Language (SAML) certificates to sign the assertion for outbound SAML apps
 * Sign the AuthN request